yevgenis-shapiro/kubernetes-ai-foundation-model/README.md

 ## Bare Metal AI-Foundation-Model | 🚀🚀🚀
 Unleash the power of AI Inference anywhere.
 AI foundation models are large, pre-trained AI models that are designed to be versatile and adaptable, capable of performing a wide range of tasks on specific data source.
-It supports a broad range of hardware platforms, including multi cloud enviroment , ensuring flexibility and scalability to meet diverse enterprise needs.
+It supports a broad range of hardware platforms, including multi cloud providers , ensuring flexibility and scalability to meet diverse enterprise needs.

 #### 🧱 Key Components: